jconorgrogan/Rotational-Numbers/README.md

 ## 3. Patterns

 Displaying these numbers in linearly expanding concentric circles is an interesting way of seeing number patterns.
+They even find a unique way to find pi- Each of the below horizontal lines are multiples of pi on the y axis!
+See https://github.com/jconorgrogan/Grogans-Slice-of-Pi/tree/main

 Here are the first 500 numbers (2-500)
 <img width="848" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/8b873bd5-5907-49ec-972b-9bdb1355d6e4">